Altitude & the lungs

 Ease in

-Hydrate, go easy on alcohol
+Hydrate, easy on alcohol

 Mind pollution days